bmwas/AIGVE_Tool/docs/tutorials/beginner/dataset.md

 # Tutorial on Dataset Preparation

 AIGVE supports flexible and modular dataset loading, designed for a wide range of evaluation scenarios.
-To ensure compatibility with the evaluation loop and metric modules, datasets in AIGVE follow a unified format based on [MMFormat annotation schema](https://mmengine.readthedocs.io/en/latest/advanced_tutorials/basedataset.html).
+While AIGVE natively supports datasets formatted using the [MMFormat annotation schema](https://mmengine.readthedocs.io/en/latest/advanced_tutorials/basedataset.html), it is not limited to this format — any custom data format can be supported as long as the dataloader returns the fields expected by the evaluator.
 This tutorial introduces how to prepare and organize datasets for use with AIGVE.
 We will use [AIGVE-Bench toy dataset](https://github.com/ShaneXiangH/AIGVE_Tool/tree/main/aigve/data/AIGVE_Bench_toy) as an example to introduce the complete dataset preparation process, including directory structure, annotation format, and data organization following the AIGVE specification.

 ---